Riders rally for 7 train improvements as MTA promises to finish technology upgrades

 Along the 7 line, MTA New York City Transit has been installing signal technology called "Communication-Based Train Control."
 The project, which allows more trains to run, started about a decade ago.

-Riders will be rallying at the 40th Street Station in Sunnyside, Queens at 8 a.m.
-Thursday morning to call for better service and communication.
-Access Queens has organized the event with local elected leaders.
+Riders rallied at the 40th Street Station in Sunnyside, Queens Thursday morning to call for better service and communication.
+Access Queens organized the event with local elected leaders.

 “MTA Chairman Lhota toured the 7 line with local elected officials including the Council member a few weeks ago, ahead of this week’s announcement that tens of millions of dollars are going to be spent to repair and paint the 7 line structure," said the MTA in a statement.